Pisano/feedback-sample-ios-app/README.md

 - `PISANO_FEEDBACK_URL`
 - (optional) `PISANO_EVENT_URL`

+> Keep `PisanoSecrets.plist` **local-only** and do not add it to source control.
+This repository intentionally does not ship real credentials and is configured to ignore `PisanoSecrets.plist` via `.gitignore`.
+>
-> `PisanoSecrets.plist` is ignored by git.
-If credentials are missing, the sample apps won’t crash; they will skip `Pisano.boot(...)` and log a warning.
+> If credentials are missing, the sample apps will **not initialize the SDK** (they skip `Pisano.boot(...)`) and log a warning, so showing the widget may not work until you add your own credentials.

 ## 🚀 Quick Start